 On Oahu, for example, Kailua Beach is a good bet, since it’s not only well suited to families but also offers some fantastic activities, like surfing.
 So, if you’re travelling with older kids who have a sense of adventure, they’ll have plenty to occupy them too.
-On Kauai, Lydgate Beach Park is great for snorkelling, while One Alii Beach Park on Molokai is also fab for parents and kids.
+On Kauai, Lydgate Beach Park is great for snorkeling, while One Alii Beach Park on Molokai is also fab for parents and kids.

 Where to Stay on Hawaii Island aka the Big Island

 - Four Seasons Resort Hualaila

 - Oceanfront Legacy